Efficient Agent Training for Computer Use: WindowsAgentArena-V2

 \paragraph{Addressing the evaluation dependency issue.} The original benchmark lacked VM state reset between task evaluations, allowing changes from previous tasks to potentially affect subsequent ones.
 We implemented VM snapshot restoration before each evaluation, ensuring consistent starting states, preventing inter-task interference, and aligning with the i.i.d. (independent and identically distributed) assumption.
 We also installed some essential software missing from the original VM snapshot but required for proper evaluation.

 \paragraph{Preventing infeasible hacking.} Current computer use benchmarks such as WindowsAgentArena and OSWorld often include infeasible tasks, which are inherently impossible to complete due to issues such as deprecated system features or user-generated hallucinated commands~\cite{xie2024osworldbenchmarkingmultimodalagents}.
 The evaluation metric for these tasks is simply considering a task successful if the action \texttt{FAIL} is output at any point during execution.
-However, we found such evaluation methods particularly easy to hack, as agents can achieve high scores on infeasible tasks without demonstrating meaningful computer-use capabilities.
+However, we found such evaluation methods particularly easy to hack: an agent can trivially achieve a perfect score on infeasible tasks by always outputting \texttt{FAIL}, without demonstrating any meaningful computer use capabilities.
 In contrast, completing a feasible task typically requires the agent to execute actions step-by-step to actually fulfill the task objective, posing a significantly different level of difficulty.

-We refer to this phenomenon as \textit{infeasible hacking}, a vulnerability confirmed by our subsequent experiments (\autoref{subsec: osworld}), in which a weaker model achieved markedly higher scores on infeasible tasks.
+We refer to this phenomenon as \textbf{\textit{infeasible hacking}}, a vulnerability confirmed by our subsequent experiments (\autoref{subsec: osworld}), in which a weaker model achieved markedly higher scores on infeasible tasks.
 Since agents receive identical scores for feasible and infeasible tasks, their coexistence undermines benchmark fairness.
-Additionally, given that current computer use agents' abilities are far from optimal, we argue it is presently more valuable to focus on enhancing agents' performance on feasible tasks.
+Additionally, given that current computer use agents' capabilities are far from optimal, we argue it is presently more valuable to focus on enhancing agents' performance on feasible tasks.
 Therefore, as a temporary solution in WindowsAgentArena-V2, we removed all infeasible tasks to prevent \textit{infeasible hacking}.

 \paragraph{Guaranteeing VM initial state stability.} We found that the state of VM after task initial configuration often exhibited errors like unstable network connections, software launch failures, or system lags.
 To address this, we designed a validation framework combining rule-based and LLM-based evaluations to verify the initial state, with a re-test mechanism allowing up to three restart attempts for faulty initializations.
 This approach reduced the initialization failure rate from 10\%–30\% (depending on hardware) to below 5\%.